Samsung unveils gaming-friendly Galaxy Note 9 to boost sales

-Samsung Electronics Co Ltd launched the Galaxy Note 9 “phablet” in New York on Thursday, promising better battery life and quick cooling to attract gamers and rejuvenate flagging sales.
+SEOUL (Reuters) - Samsung Electronics Co Ltd launched the Galaxy Note 9 “phablet” in New York on Thursday, promising better battery life and quick cooling to attract gamers and revive flagging sales.

 The focus on gamer-friendly features appears to be a shift away from Samsung’s previous positioning of the Note as a productivity-boosting device, and is an attempt to lure younger customers as the company’s smartphone sales falter.

+Sprint Corp will introduce the smartphone on August 24 and offer a 50 percent discount as part of a promotional scheme.

+Samsung also launched the Galaxy Home speaker, a device that will use its Bixby voice assistant and compete with similar products from Amazon.com Inc, Apple Inc and Alphabet Inc’s Google.

-Samsung last month posted its slowest quarterly profit growth in more than a year as rivals such as China’s Huawei Technologies nipped at its heels, challenging the market leader with cheaper, feature-packed models.
+The company last month posted its slowest quarterly profit growth in more than a year as rivals such as China’s Huawei Technologies nipped at its heels, challenging the market leader with cheaper, feature-packed models.

-An industry source said the new Note would be priced similarly to its predecessor Note 8, which sported dual rear cameras and the biggest screen to date on a Samsung smartphone, and sold at around $950.
-The Note 8 had recorded brisk pre-orders.
+An industry source said the new Note would be priced similarly to its predecessor Note 8, which sold at around $950.
+The Note 8 sported dual rear cameras and the biggest screen to date on a Samsung smartphone.

-The new Note will support up to 1 terabyte of memory - it will have a 512 gigabyte version that will support an additional 512 GB memory card - the source said, making Samsung the first major smartphone maker to sell a 1TB phone.
+The new Note will support up to 1 terabyte of memory - it will have a 512 GB version that will support an additional 512 GB memory card - the source said, making Samsung the first major smartphone maker to sell a 1TB phone.

 Samsung launched the Note 9 at 11 a.m. in New York on Thursday, or Friday midnight in Seoul.
 The new Note is set to hit stores on Aug.
 24, Samsung said.

-The release comes about three weeks earlier than its predecessor’s release date, a move prompted by increased competition in the second half of the year as rivals release new smartphone models.
+The launch comes about three weeks earlier than its predecessor’s release date, a move prompted by increased competition in the second half of the year as rivals release new smartphone models.

+During the event, the company also unveiled its Samsung Galaxy watch with a wireless pad and charger duo for its watch and Note 9.

 Samsung said the Note 9 will be the first Android phone to support Fortnite, a hugely popular video-and-smartphone survival game that was only playable on computers, consoles and Apple products until now.
-Lovers of the game would get an exclusive Note 9 character skin, or alternative appearance for characters.
+Lovers of the game will get an exclusive Note 9 character skin or alternative appearance for characters.

-The phablet - a cross between a smartphone and a tablet - would also be able to cool itself quickly during game sessions that typically heat phones up a lot.
+The phablet - a cross between a smartphone and a tablet - would also be able to cool down quickly during game sessions that typically heat up phones a lot.

-Its S Pen stylus is Bluetooth-enabled and designed to act as a remote for controlling Youtube video playback.
+Its S Pen stylus is Bluetooth-enabled and designed to act as a remote for controlling YouTube video playback.

+For its smart speakers, Samsung has partnered with Spotify Technology SA for music streaming.
+Spotify shares rose nearly 5 percent to $186.96 after the announcement.

 “We expect the Note 9 to sell more than its previous model and we will mobilise all our sales and marketing resources to ensure the successful launch,” KyeongTae Lee, Samsung’s vice-president of mobile communication, told investors on the company’s earnings conference call last week.